Why does my team need constant follow-up?

 Performance acceleration:

-Direct, applied work to fix execution breakdowns—decision discipline, delegation, ownership, and standards—so performance holds under pressure.
+Direct, applied work to clean up execution breakdowns—decision discipline, delegation, ownership, standards and follow-through — so performance starts to hold under pressure.

 Decision discipline:

-Making decisions clear, final, and enforceable so work doesn’t get re-litigated.
+Making decisions clear, owned, communicated and enforceable so work doesn’t keep getting re-opened or re-litigated.

 Rework tax:

-The hidden cost of unclear standards: repeated follow-ups, fixes, and rescues that kill capacity.
+The hidden cost of unclear standards, weak handoffs, and fuzzy ownership: repeated follow-ups, fixes, corrections and rescues that kill capacity.

 This isn’t about motivation.